FAQ - Frequently Asked Questions

 » How do I download Amahi?

-Amahi is a new kind of open source distro.
-There is no single manual download that takes place.
-You download a Fedora install DVD (or CD-ROMs), and install.
+Amahi is a new kind of "distribution."
+There is no download that takes place for Amahi itself.
+You download a Fedora install DVD, and install.
 As part of the install process, the Amahi repos are added and the chosen packages are downloaded.
 Simple.

-More details on where our code is (SourceForge) and the repos in our Technology Section.
+More details on where our code is (the repos and in git) in our Technology Section.

 » What are the system requirements to install Amahi?